 The three first drove to the area of the 4400 block of Webster Street about 7:50 p.m. where the 17-year-olds confronted a 26-year-old woman, pulled her to the ground, pointed the gun at her and took her iPhone, Officer Hector Jimenez said.
 They fled in the car.

 Five minutes later a 26-year-old woman was robbed at gunpoint of her iPhone in the 4800 block of Shafter Avenue by the two 17-year-olds, police said.

 Police were called and told one of the phones had a tracking application.
 Using that technology police tracked the phone to the area of 13th Avenue and East 34th Street where the three suspects were arrested.
-The two phones were found on one of the 17-year-olds and the pellet gun was inside the
+The two phones were found on one of the 17-year-olds and the pellet gun was inside the car, police said.

 All three were arrested on suspicion of two counts of armed robbery.
 Police are reviewing similar cases to see if the three might be responsible.